harperreed/harper.blog/content/post/2024-07-31-vcard-hacks-address-book-hackers.md

 >
 > There were multiple days where both google and apple was mad at me and was returning bad data.
 My iCloud web interface is still broken.
 Lol.
 But the native address book works fine.

+### Codifying reality

+I now have two main interfaces that sync with my database of record:
+- Google Contacts on the web
+- my iPhone contacts app

+If I edit contacts on my phone, they will go to my google contacts.
+If I edit contacts on google contacts, they will go to my phone.

+Although I am using these interfaces, the database of record is my `vdir` directory.

+Even though I have all this magic cli nonsense glueing this all together, my workflow to add and edit contacts stays the same.

 ## OK.
 So now what.

 It works!

 I have my contacts in a datastore that I control, that lets me make and see granular changes.
 I can sync to my phone, different address books, and receive changes from these address books.
 All via the CLI.

+After auditing, and removing third party access to my address books in my google account, and iOS devices I feel great.
+I have control back!

 My immediate next step is to automate this via a GitHub action or something of the sort.